-The Syrian Electronic Army claims credit via Twitter for cyberattacks on the New York Times and Huffington Post websites Tuesday.
+The Syrian Electronic Army claims credit via Twitter for cyberattacks on New York Times and Huffington Post websites on Tuesday.

 The Syrian Electronic Army, the hacking group that claims it shut down Twitter, the Huffington Post and The New York Times three days ago, is threatening in an interview to launch additional cyberattacks on U.S. government agencies if the Obama administration launches a military strike against Syria.

 But despite these and other high-profile attacks, the U.S. government isn't too concerned with the threat by the group, which reportedly is run by a group of 20-something Syrian computer students.
 While the SEA may continue to inconvenience Internet users, U.S. officials say, it doesn't have the capacity to cause the type of serious damage that cyberforces in countries like China and Russia are believed to be capable of inflicting.

 "The Syrian Electronic Army is a murky, underground group that has made a name for itself by plastering pro-regime propaganda across some of the Internet's most-trafficked sites," said a U.S. official, speaking on background.
 "It's clearly a nuisance, but its tactics aren't all that sophisticated."

 The SEA — which is believed to operate with the assent of Bashar al-Assad's government, if not its direct support — issued its threat against the U.S. government in an interview published Tuesday by nowthisnews.com, which said it conducted the question-and-answer session via email.

 The SEA had been involved in a number of high-profile cyberattacks even before this week, claiming to have hacked the websites or Twitter accounts of The Associated Press, The Washington Post, NPR, CBS, Reuters, Al Jazeera and others.
 The most high-profile hack was of AP in April, when it gained access to the news service's Twitter account and falsely reported that there had been an explosion at the White House.